Corinrypkema/BeanChallenge/README.md

 BeanChallenge
 =============

-The Bean Challenge
+Documentation and hosting for The Bean Challenge from Punch Through Design!

 Current Status
 ----------------
-The Bean's internal temp is now displayed on the i2c OLED board
+The Bean's internal temp is now displayed on the i2c OLED board.
+Its reallllllllly cold outside!
 ![alt tag](https://raw.githubusercontent.com/Corinrypkema/BeanChallenge/master/images/IMG_1591.JPG)

 Ideas